 Like this recipe?
 Pin it to your favorite board on Pinterest.Pin This

 - 2 pounds chicken wings flat part and “drummies” separated, tips saved for stock

 - Kosher salt and freshly ground pepper to taste

 - 4 tablespoons unsalted butter melted

 - Carrots and celery sticks for serving

-1. In a large bowl, toss the chicken wings with the oil, salt and pepper.
+- In a large bowl, toss the chicken wings with the oil, salt and pepper.
 Place the chicken wings into the basket of the air fryer.
-Cook for 25 to 30 minutes at 400°F if your air fryer has temperature settings, or the dual cook setting if it doesn’t.
+Cook for about 25 minutes at 400°F if your air fryer has temperature settings, or the dual cook setting if it doesn’t.
 Turn the wings halfway through the cooking.
 Remove them when they are browned and crisp.

 - Meanwhile, make the Buffalo sauce.
 Combine the Frank’s Red Hot Sauce and the melted butter in a large bowl.

 - Transfer the wings to the bowl and toss with the buffalo sauce.
 Transfer them to a serving platter and serve with the Blue Cheese Dip and carrot and celery sticks.

 The nutrition values are provided as an estimate.
 It is not intended as a substitute for the advice of a qualified healthcare professional.